Frequently Asked Questions

-Will Manitoba Music give me money for my next CD or tour?
+Will Manitoba Music give me money for my next album or tour?

 Manitoba Music doesn't provide money for recording or touring assistance.
 We do provide assistance with your applications to FACTOR and Manitoba Film & Music for Recording Loans and Touring Support.
 We do have funds available to help you showcase your music in new markets.
-See the Funding Programs section for more information.
+See the Opportunities menu on our website for more information.

 Can Manitoba Music help me with my FACTOR applications?

 Yes!
 Manitoba Music is the regional affiliate for FACTOR (Foundation Assisting Canadian Talent on Recordings), a national funding body.
 FACTOR has programs available for album loans, demos, tour support, marketing support, showcase support and more.
-You can book an appointment with our professional development coordinator, David Landreth.
+You can book an appointment with our Industry Development Coordinator via email@example.com.
 Help with FACTOR applications and information on FACTOR programs is available to all, regardless of Manitoba Music membership.

 Can Manitoba Music help me learn more about the music industry?